KennelTeam/sol-db-in/README.md

-# Welcome to the sol-db-in website source repository
+# Welcome to the Nuanu Social Fund website source repository

 Sol-db-in is an opensource platform to collect and analyse data about leaders, innovators and changemakers in Indonesia.